bonitasoft/bonita-doc/md/import-and-export-a-process.md

 #### BPMN 2.0 (\*.bpmn)

 Most BPM applications export in the BPMN 2.0 file format.
-This format is the most compatible with Bonita BPM Studio.
+This format is the most compatible with Bonita Studio.
 See [here](http://www.bpmn.org/#tabs-implementers) for a list of applications which export in the .bpmn format.

 #### Microsoft Visio 2010 (\*.vdx)

 This feature is available in the Performance, Efficiency, and Teamwork editions.

 * The Visio import format must be .vdx.
-The .vsd format is not supported in Bonita BPM Studio.
+The .vsd format is not supported in Bonita Studio.
 * Only horizontal display is supported.
 * The vertical display will be converted and interpreted as a _mirror image_ of the process.
 * Visio supports all shapes defined in the BPMN 1.2 standard.
 See [here for more info about Visio compatibility](https://blogs.msdn.microsoft.com/visio/2009/12/03/bpmn-support-in-visio-2010/).